 BEST COURSE CHOICE for beginners and intermediate developers who want to take their skills to the next level and deepen their understanding of the C# language.

 In this course I am going to teach you some very cool and advanced C# language features.

-So let's see a show of hands.
 How many of you can explain what the yield return statement does?
-What are the benefits of auto properties?
-And what's the risks of using captured variables in lambda expressions?
+What are the benefits of auto property initializers?
+And what's an expression bodied function?

-Not knowing about these power features means you are probably typing way too much code that the C# compiler can produce for you automatically.
+If you don't know about these power features, you might be typing way too much code that the C# compiler can produce for you automatically.
 This is slowing you down and it may reduce the quality of your code.

 Let me help you!

 In this course I will teach you 10 advanced power features of the C# language.
 You will learn all about the null coalescing operator, auto properties, object initialisers, lambda expressions, and much more!
 And I will also show you some very cool new language features that were introduced in C# version 6.